Capital of Genoese Corsica

 Looking for Citadel and the Old Harbor

-Wander through the streets of the citadel, where you will find workshops of creators, bars and restaurants to refresh you with a drink.
+Push the doors of the Cathedral of Saint Mary (1619) and then those of the oratory of the Confraternity of the Holy Cross (1542), stroll through the streets of the citadel, where you will find creative workshops, bars and restaurants to refresh you over a drink.

 Village of Cardo

 Ancestor of the town of Bastia, located on the southern flank of the Fangu valley at an altitude of about 300m, the village dominates the Porto-Cardo Bay (today Old Port).

 Cardo, whose foundation would date back to the Middle Ages, has all the characteristics of traditional Corsican rural habitat, roofs in lauzes, furnaces, washings etc. Take the opportunity to visit the Saint Etienne church on the village square.